Skip to main content

 kyc.validation_cancelled

-Sent when a validation is manually cancelled by the organization.
+Sent when a validation is manually cancelled by the organization. entity is not included.

 {